Tuition Assistance Important Points

 Important points: What you need to know

-- Students must either be currently enrolled or have applied to be considered for tuition assistance (enrollment/application fees are non-refundable).
+- Students must either be currently enrolled or have applied for grades K-12 to be considered for tuition assistance (enrollment/application fees are non-refundable).

 - The school’s goal is to provide help to as many families possible who demonstrate financial need.
 It is possible that the number of qualified applicants may exceed the tuition assistance resources, so GCA may not be able to meet 100% of the demonstrated need for each applicant.